 - Research skills

 Part and parcel of teaching is the amount of research that goes into classroom enrichment as well as personal and professional development.
-These skills have come in handy in my current role, especially when working alongside government bodies such as the NSW Department of Education, where knowledge of their structure and networks is imperative for successful recruitment outcomes.
+These skills have come in handy in my current role, especially when working alongside government bodies such as the Victorian Department of Education, where knowledge of their structure and networks is imperative for successful recruitment outcomes.

 Teaching and Education Recruitment are both very fast-paced with high workloads and stringent deadlines.
 I recall having to teach the lessons, adapt the curriculum to various needs, analyse data and prepare internal reports, all whilst maintaining control of the classroom with a calm demeanour.
 Recruitment is no different, with so many tasks that must be completed efficiently and simultaneously.
 Prioritising and being organised are crucial to success.